Skip to content

 Be cautious with this approach!
 If you change the Redis connection names in your configuration, it will cause container build errors.

-Keep in mind that Redis is an optional dependency in Shopware and might not be available in all installations.
+When developing a plugin, please keep in mind that Redis is an optional dependency in Shopware and might not be available in all installations.